xxyzzzq/quex/trunk/doc/source-old/intro/installation.rst

 .. data:: demo/003

-          Analyzers running on several codecs using converters, either ICU or IConv.
-This is in contrast to the example in ``demo/011`` where the internal engine directly runs on the desired codec.
+          Analyzers running on several encodings using converters, either ICU or IConv.
+This is in contrast to the example in ``demo/011`` where the internal engine directly runs on the desired encoding.

 .. data:: demo/004